How to Overcome Suboxone Addiction: Detox, Withdrawal, and Rehab Options

 - Structured daily schedule in a safe, sober environment

 - Specialized therapies (music therapy, pet-assisted therapy, art therapy, etc.)

-The two main types of drug rehab programs are inpatient drug rehab and outpatient drug rehab.
-If you or a loved one is recovering from Suboxone addiction, any type of rehab program will help you maintain your sobriety, but inpatient and outpatient programs both have their unique benefits.
+The two main types of Suboxone rehab programs are inpatient drug rehab and outpatient drug rehab.
+If you or a loved one is recovering from Suboxone addiction, any type of rehab program will help you maintain your sobriety, but inpatient and outpatient Suboxone treatment programs both have their unique benefits.

-The cost of an inpatient or outpatient drug rehab program will vary, based on several factors including:
+The cost of an inpatient or outpatient Suboxone treatment program will vary, based on several factors including: